-- 2.1 The Health Professions Order 2001 (the "2001 Order) and the Health Professions Council (Investigating Committee) (Procedure) Rules 2003 sets out the legislative framework of out how HPC investigates and manages allegations against the criteria of impairment of fitness to practise. that a registrant's fitness to practise is impaired.
+- 2.1 The Health Professions Order 2001 (the "2001 Order) and the Health Professions Council (Investigating Committee) (Procedure) Rules 2003 sets out the legislative framework of out how HPC investigates and manages allegations that a registrant's fitness to practise is impaired.
 HPC has a range of practice notes, literature and operating guidance to provide support and guidance to registrants who have had an allegation made against them, panel members who make decisions about fitness to practise and HPC employees and legal Partners who manage case work.
 That literature includes: - Practice Note Standard of Acceptance for Allegations - Practice Note Case to Answer - Brochure 'What happens if a complaint is made against me' - Guidance document Confidentiality and Use of Information: Information for registrants - Internal operating guidance Investigations and Allegations. - 2.2 Article 22(1)(a)(b) sets out the types of allegations the HPC can consider when dealing with allegations about fitness to practise and when an allegation is made to the effect that an entry to the register has been incorrectly made or fraudulently procured.
-It provides that; - 22(1) This article applies where any allegation is made against a registrant to the effect that - - (a) his fitness to practise is impaired by reason of - i. misconduct, - ii. lack of competence,
+It provides that;

+22(1) This article applies where any allegation is made against a registrant to the effect that -

+(a) his fitness to practise is impaired by reason of - i. misconduct,